Learning in repeated auctions: Statistical Learning Theory Tools for Revenue Maximization

 \section{Statistical Learning Theory Tools for Revenue Maximization}

 We first start with a short reminder on statistical learning theory.
-To introduce the different notions, we indicate to what they correspond in the auction setting.
+After introducing the different notions, we shall indicate to what they correspond in the auction setting.

 A learner is given a set of hypothesis $\mathcal{A}$: it is a set of possible auctions to run -- e.g., second-price auctions with a set of possible reserve prices.
-She is also given a set of observations $S_T = \{\textbf{x}_1,\dots,\textbf{x}_T\}$, sampled independently from a distribution $\mathcal{F}$ corresponding to the joint distribution $F_1\otimes\ldots\otimes F_n$ and belonging to a set of distributions $\cD$ on a domain $\mathcal{X}$.
-We emphasize that $\textbf{x}_t$ is a vector that corresponds to all bidder's value and is sampled according to a distribution $\cF$ whose marginals corresponds respectively to every bidder's value distribution $F_1,\ldots F_n$, by using a bold notation.
-On each values vector $\textbf{x}\in\cX$, for each IC auction $a\in\cA$, we denote by $r_a(\textbf{x})$ the revenue of the auction at the truthful equilibrium.
+She is also given a set of observations $S_T = \{\textbf{x}_1,\dots,\textbf{x}_T\}$, sampled independently from the joint product distribution $\bF=F_1\otimes\ldots\otimes F_n$ and belonging to a set of distributions $\cD$ on a domain $\mathcal{X}$.
+We emphasize again that $\textbf{x}_t$ is a vector that corresponds to all bidder's value and is sampled according to a distribution $\bF$ whose marginals corresponds respectively to every bidder's value distribution $F_1,\ldots F_n$.
+For each value vector $\textbf{x}\in\cX$, and each IC auction $a\in\cA$, we denote by $r_a(\textbf{x})$ the revenue of the auction at the truthful equilibrium.

-A classical assumption is to consider that for a given distribution $\mathcal{F}$, there exists an optimal hypothesis (i.e. an optimal auction or an optimal vector of reserve price).
+A classical assumption is to consider that for a given distribution $\bF$, there exists an optimal hypothesis (i.e. an optimal auction or an optimal vector of reserve price).
 This hypothesis is called the \textit{target hypothesis} or \textit{optimal Bayes hypothesis}.
 For the auction setting, the optimal Bayes hypothesis is defined as

-which is, by definition, the Myerson auction run on $\mathcal{F}$ if $\mathcal{A}$ represents the whole set of auctions.
-As it does not depend on a particular class of auctions, we simply denote it $a^*(\cF)$.
-The practical objective of the learner is to optimize $R(a)$ accessing only to the empirical distribution described by $S_T$ rather than the true distribution $\cF$.
+which is, by definition, the Myerson auction run on $\bF$ if $\mathcal{A}$ represents the whole set of auctions denoted by $\mathfrak{A}$.
+As it does not depend on a particular class of auctions, we simply denote it $a^*(\bF)$.
+The practical objective of the learner is to optimize $R(a)$ accessing only the empirical distribution described by $S_T$ rather than the true distribution $\bF$.

-A popular approach is to replace the true distribution $\cF$ in Equation \eqref{eq:optimal_auction}, by its empirical counterpart.
+A popular approach is to replace the true distribution $\bF$ in Equation \eqref{eq:optimal_auction}, by its empirical counterpart.
 This is referred to as Empirical Revenue Maximization (ERM) principle in statistical learning: